 Beards continue to be regarded by some as an oddity, a vanity or outright proof of uncleanliness.
 They are associated with uptown hipsters, biker gangs, and wannabe rock stars.
 Despite all that, beards continue to grow in popularity among young men everywhere.
 They fascinate and attract attention, and are great conversation starters.

-For many of us, hot weather means putting away the bulky winter clothes in favor of something more breathable and lightweight like linen or cotton.
+For many of us, hot weather means putting away the bulky winter clothes in favour of something more breathable and lightweight like linen or cotton.
 During the summer we usually opt for things that keep us cool and breezy.

 This is also true for facial hair.
 Many people think that beards should be shaved in the hotter months because they irritate the skin, catch all sorts of unwanted stuff, and in general prevent the face’s skin from breathing.